Bronze Criteria

 Anything But Dogs Free Space (Bronze)

-Show your pet (this trick is for any animal other than canines) performing any trick which is a similar difficulty level to the other Twilight Bronze tricks.
+Show your pet performing any trick which is similar in difficulty to the other Twilight Bronze tricks.

 Bar Jump (Bronze)

-Dog retrieves an item, picks it up and places it into a basket.
+Dog retrieves an item from at least 3 body lengths away, picks it up and places it into a basket.

 Baton Twirling